 On July 1, 2021, the Company completed its acquisition of Apollo, a designer and builder of thruster propulsion systems for satellite programs.
 The acquisition-date fair value of the consideration transferred totaled \$70.8 million, net of cash acquired.
-The consideration consisted of approximately 2,558,744 shares of the Company's Class A common stock worth \$33.0 million which value was determined based on the closing market price of the Company's common stock on the acquisition date, \$19.9 million in cash and \$18.4 million, provided certain customer revenue-based milestones are achieved prior to December 31, 2023.
-If earned, the contingent consideration will be payable as follows: up to \$15.0 million of cash and \$60.0 million of the Company's Class A common stock, at a reference price per share equal to the then volume weighted average trading price over a five-day trading period prior to the business day prior to issuance.
+The consideration consisted of approximately 2,558,744 shares of the Company's Class A Common Stock worth \$33.0 million which value was determined based on the closing market price of the Company's common stock on the acquisition date, \$19.9 million in cash and \$18.4 million of the fair value of contingent consideration.
+The contingent consideration arrangement requires the Company to pay up to an additional \$75.0 million, provided certain customer revenue-based milestones are achieved prior to December 31, 2023.
+If earned, the contingent consideration will be payable as follows: up to \$15.0 million of cash and \$60.0 million of the Company's Class A Common Stock, at a reference price per share equal to the then volume weighted average trading price over a five-day trading period prior to the business day prior to issuance.
 The contingent consideration is payable on a quarterly basis based on the milestones achieved.
 We estimated the fair value of the contingent consideration using a Monte Carlo simulation model.
 This fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement as defined in ASC 820.
-As of December 31, 2021, the contingent consideration ecognized from acquisition of Apollo decreased to \$13.7 million as a result of changes in forecasted revenues subject to milestone payments and the passage of time.
+As of June 30, 2022, the contingent consideration recognized from acquisition of Apollo increased to \$31.0 million as a result of changes in forecasted revenues subject to milestone payments and the passage of time.
+The Company has recognized \$12.6 million in cumulative net losses on changes in fair value of contingent consideration from July 1, 2021.

-An additional \$10.0 million of cash ("Cash Earnout") is expected to be paid to employees of Apollo that joined Astra following the acquisition, subject to certain performance-based milestones, as amended.
+An additional \$10.0 million of cash ("Cash Earnout") is expected to be paid to employees of Apollo that joined Astra following the acquisition, initially subject to certain performance-based milestones, as amended.
 The Cash Earnout is accounted for as compensation expense over the requisite service period in the post-acquisition period as the payment is subject to continued employment with the Company which is payable after the achievement of each performance-based milestone.
 The Company assessed the probability of success of each performance-based milestone and determined that the Company has achieved certain performance-based milestones and it is probable that certain remaining performance-based milestones will be met.
-The Company recognized \$5.8 million in compensation cost which was included in research and development expense for the year ended December 31, 2021 and \$3.9 million was accrued in accrued expenses and other current liabilities as of December 31, 2021.
+The Company has recognized \$8.4 million in compensation cost, of which \$2.6 million and \$5.8 million in compensation cost was recognized in research and development expense for the six months ended June 30, 2022 and the year ended December 31, 2021, respectively.
+The earned, but unpaid, amount of the Cash Earnout of \$3.6 million and \$3.9 million is recorded within accrued expenses and other current liabilities in the consolidated balance sheet as of June 30, 2022 and December 31, 2021, respectively.